The Forschungskolleg Humanwissenschaften: Projects

 »The EU’s International Climate Policy and Transatlantic Relations«

-Artur Runge-Metzler (Former Director, DG CLIMA, European Commission), Darrel Moellendorf (Moderation: Goethe-Universität, Frankfurt am Main)
+Artur Runge-Metzger (Former Director, DG CLIMA, European Commission), Darrel Moellendorf (chair, Goethe University, Frankfurt am Main)

 Interviews and Podcasts